WICG/web-app-launch/explainer.md

 ## Security and privacy considerations

 * The user agent must only fire a `launch` event for navigations to URLs inside the service worker's scope, or a service worker could spy on other navigations.
-* By providing the service worker with the client ID of the navigation source, the target site may be able to learn a lot more information about where the user came from than the usual `Referer` header.

 ## Appendix